modernben/forge-docs/1.0/servers/management.md

 </div>

-Variables must be used as shown above.
+When used in a recipe, variables must exactly match the syntax shown above.

 ### Managing Recipes